-Yr Positions Percent Positions Percent Number Number Applicants

-advertised With- in Match Matched of of per position
+Yr Positions advertised Percent With- Positions in Match Percent Matched Number of Number of Applicants per position

 drawn Programs Applicants in Match

-' 92 377 96.6 160 658 1.75
+'92 377 96.6 160 658 1.75

-' 93 374 -6.7 399 94 173 642 1.6
+'93 374 -6.7 399 94 173 642 1.6

 ' 94 369 93 169 591 1.6

 ' 95 351 4 337 88.7 171 433 1.3

 ' 96 313 4.8 298 74.8 164 277 0.9

 ' 97 254 16.1 213 85 128 240 1.1

 '98 178 44.3 99 77.8 60 148 1.5

 ' 99 35 60 14 11

-Table IV: Participation in the Gastroenterology Match.
+Table V: Participation in the Gastroenterology Match.
 For each year, Positions Advertised is the number of positions whose availability in the match was announced in late March.
 Until late May, the programs may add or withdraw positions (Percent Withdrawn), which leaves the final number of positions in the match (Posititions in Match.)
 Percent Matched is the percentage of positions in the match that are filled by the match.
 Number of Applicants is the total number of applicants who listed at least one GI program in their rank order list.

 If a simple shift in supply or demand were enough to cause a match to collapse once it had become successfully established, many other markets, including other internal medicine subspecialties, would also have failed matches, since these shifts turn out not to be so rare.
-What was unusual about the change that the gastroenterology match experienced in 1996 was that it temporarily reversed the traditional excess supply of applicants (in Table IV, the ratio of applicants to positions in the Match dropped below 1 in 1996).
+What was unusual about the change that the gastroenterology match were interested accepted positions before the match."

+20 Dr. David Brenner, quoted in Gerson (1999), described that demise in part as follows: "Many applicants and a large percentage of the fellowship programs stopped using the match, which made choices more difficult for the remaining applicants and programs and created a vicious circle.
+Many training directors were very disappointed a few years ago when they didn't fill their slots because the applicants they thought experienced in 1996 was that it temporarily reversed the traditional excess supply of applicants (in Table V, the ratio of applicants to positions in the Match dropped below 1 in 1996).
 None of the other internal medicine subspecialty matches (Cardiovascular Disease, Pulmonary Disease and Infectious Disease) experienced such a shift.
-Infectious Disease successfully operates a match in which there are persistently fewer applicants than positions.20
+Infectious Disease successfully operates a match in which there are persistently fewer applicants than positions.21